1. SUMMARY OF CONDITIONS

 Conestoga College Parking Permits:

-In accepting the permit the holder agrees:
+In purchasing a permit the holder agrees:

 - Permits may not be sold, exchanged, given away, or purchased from or issued by any person, or agency, other than Conestoga's Parking Services.